 Remember, selling your products, programs or services isn’t bad, it’s merely an opportunity to exchange value for value.

-Besides, you can always pad your email sequences with additional helpful and value-packed resources and content that will further help them achieve a particular outcome.
+Besides, you can always pad your email sequences with additional value-packed resources and content that will help them achieve a particular outcome.

 From there, it’s all about…